9808us/SA-P2P-README/README.md

 ![image](https://user-images.githubusercontent.com/38046064/183973288-81b2ccd3-f36e-41b2-92e3-6a0f3c683d9e.png)

-The User Profile setup of a Sender is only Slightly different from a Receiver.
+The User Profile setup of a Sender is only slightly different from a Receiver.

 ### FOR RECEIVERS